 Need a Job That Accommodates Your Lifestyle?
 Get More Interviews >>

 Digital nomads are people who use telecommunications technologies to work from anywhere, and they tend to do a lot of traveling.
 I feel like if I ever did become a digital nomad, I’d stick to road trips in the U.S. because I’m not too fond of flying.

-In general, I hate the busyness of the airports and the subpar overpriced food that is sold there.
+In general, I hate the busy-ness of the airports and the subpar overpriced food that is sold there.
 I also get anxiety when flying, and it might be because I’m not in control of the plane!

-I got a little nervous when I had recent a flight scheduled during a major thunderstorm.
+I got a little nervous when I had a recent flight scheduled during a major thunderstorm.
 To make things worse, someone on the plane grew sick when we got near the take-off point.
 So we turned around and went back to the gate and waited for clearance to venture out again.
 No, I don’t want to fly – even if it lets me work on my laptop at 35,000 feet in the air.